allabux21/gwright99.github.io/flask-blueprint/08-database-connection-pattern.md

 I understand that using an ORM is supposed to facilitate life by abstracting the mechanics of database interaction and allowing me to stay in a Pythonic syntax world.
 I understand that an application using an ORM can be more easily forklifted to a different database solution, requiring only minor changes to the database connection settings.
 I also understand that the ORM offers coding shortcuts to access record data (e.g. relationship definitions and `Object.query.filter_by()...` rather than `db.session.query(Object).filter_by()...`.

-The problem is that I don't find these reasons to be good enough counterbalance the headspace I must devote to keeping track of what the ORM is doing for me and how I'm supposed to use it.
+The problem is that I don't find these reasons to be good enough to counterbalance the headspace I must devote to keeping track of what the ORM is doing for me and how I'm supposed to use it.

 There are tons of opinions on the web supporting the pro- and anti- ORM cause.
 Both sides appear to be well-informed and can back up their cases with plenty of technical facts.
 The comment sections are then filled with anecdotes like _"sure you can get away without using an ORM when you are building a small project, but GOOD LUCK trying to maintain a multi-million line entreprise code base without one!"_, _"We built our application using an ORM but now the ORM isn't doing what we need it to do and have spent the last six months struggling to rip it out of our codebase"_, and _"Won't somebody PLEASE think of performance!!"_ (this one is used by both sides).

 I don't know who the authors or commenting practitioners are.
 I don't know what solutions they built.
 I don't know how those who chose to use an ORM architected their integration.
 I don't know what solutions those who chose not to use an ORM used to avoid having to write bespoke SQL for every transaction.
 I don't know if it's realistic to expect to the availability of a complete, up-to-date Logical Data Model if one is brought in as a developer on a large legacy codebase.
 I don't know who or what to trust, and this makes it exceedingly hard to make an informed decision regarding my own project.

 I CAN comment on my own experience trying to get an ORM (`flask-sqlalchemy` and the `SQLAlchemy`) integrated my own small project, and the thoughts I had while I was struggling and cursing to get things working.
-This is my story.
+I'll write a separate that in a separate post, partially because I want to focus on how I reached the Database Connection Pattern that I did, but also because these efforts directly informed my ORM-use opinion.

 ### DB Connection Pattern #1: flask-sqlalchemy instantiated directly within __init__.py
 I am a big fan of Todd Birchard's Flask article series on www.hackersandslackers.com.
 My first DB connection pattern attempt followed the example in his [Connect Flask to a Database with Flask-SQLAlchemy](https://hackersandslackers.com/flask-sqlalchemy-database-models/) article.